What does “ryouri” mean in Japanese?

 Below are the new words used in the example sentence.

-- kono – この : a determiner used before a noun referring to a thing close to the speaker.
+- kono – この : a determiner used before a noun which refers to something close to the speaker.
 In the example, this is used before “ryouri” to say “this dish” in Japanese.

 - totemo – とても : an adverb of degree meaning ‘very’, ‘much’, ‘so’, or such in Japanese.
-In the example, this is used before “oishii” to emphasize its meaning.
+In the example, this works in front of “oishii” to emphasize its meaning.

 - oishii – 美味しい (おいしい) : an i-adjective meaning ‘delicious’ in Japanese.

 This is another typical usage of “ryouri”.
 In this example, it works together with the determiner, “kono”, to say “this dish” in Japanese.
-Also when we want to refer to something cooked already, this noun is a very good option.
+When we want to refer to something already cooked in Japanese, this noun is a very good option.

 Summary